-Brilliance - the brightness of the white light reflection, this is a term used to describe the total amount of light that is reflected by a diamond.
+- Brilliance - the brightness of the white light reflection; this is a term used to describe the total amount of light reflected by a diamond.

-Fire - The dispersion of white light into different colors of light.
-Once light is bounced off the inside walls of the diamond towards the center, it shoots back up through the top.
-Because the light is slightly bent by the diamond, a color spectrum is visible.
+- Fire - The dispersion of white light into different colors of light.
+Once the light is bounced off the inside walls of the diamond towards the center, it shoots back up through the top.
+Because the diamond slightly bends the light, a color spectrum is visible.

-Sparkle (Scintillation) - A term used to describe the flashes of light that are produced when a diamond is moved underneath a light source.
+- Sparkle (Scintillation) - A term used to describe the flashes of light produced when a diamond is moved underneath a light source.

-Sparkle or scintillation is known as a dynamic characteristic of a diamond - you only see it when you physically move the diamond in order to watch how light dances through the facets and across the crown.
-Ideally a diamond has many pleasing flashes spread across the surface of the stone, with few dull dead patches.
+Sparkle or scintillation is a dynamic characteristic of a diamond - you only see it when you physically move the diamond to watch how light dances through the facets and across the crown.
+Ideally, a diamond has many pleasing flashes spread across the stone's surface, with few dull, dead patches.

 Sparkle, brilliance, and fire are products of cut (proportions, facet alignment, polish, and symmetry).
-An excellent cut is meant to take the light that is entering the diamond from many different angles and internally refract and reflect it back through the crown to your eyes where you visually appreciate it’s sparkling beauty.
+An excellent cut is meant to take the light entering the diamond from many different angles and internally refract and reflect it back through the crown to your eyes, where you visually appreciate its sparkling beauty.